janikmiet/hilmo-visualizer/README.md

 ## Input dataset definitions

-You can use your own datasets, but you need to reshape them for equivalent as described.
-Script `prepare_data.R` does this for you.
+You can use your own dataset, but you need to reshape them for equivalent as described.
+Script `create_data.R` does this for you.

 ### Population data